 Other things you need to invest in are payment processing systems.
 Different payment processing systems have varying costs.
 For example, Stripe will charge you 2.9% of the transaction amount plus an extra $0.30 per transaction.

 As your store grows, so will your needs for a higher-tiered payment processing system, and the higher-tiered ones charge a lesser percentage amount as opposed to lower-tiered ones.
 Other than payment processing systems, you’ll need to invest in SEO (Search Engine Optimization), as it will help you rise through the SERPs rankings and increase your eCommerce stores visibility.

-You can expect an SEO agency to charge you anywhere between $2500 to $10,000 or more, per month.
-It depends all on how much you want to invest in SEO.
+You can expect an SEO agency to charge you anywhere between $2500 to $10,000 or more per month.
+It depends on how much you want to invest in SEO.

 |Small to Medium-sized Businesses||Large-scale Enterprise|

 |Time||+100 hours||+200 hours|

 |Web Hosting||$2.99 to $250 per month||+$1000 per month|

 |eCommerce Software||$20 to $100 per month||$2000 per month + $5000 setup cost|

 |Payment Processor||2.9% + $0.30 per transaction||2.4% + $0.30 per transaction|